pconwell/rpi-long-timelapse/README.md

 Remember, we are measuring in milliseconds, so 12 hours x 60 minutes x 60 seconds x 1000 (milliseconds) == 43200000.
 I've also changed the filename output from `%04` to `%06` so we don't evetually start overwritting our first photos (even though 4 digits would have given us 10,000 photos, which should last approximately 166 hours or one week... but if we are going to take a year long timelapse we need to plan ahead).

+Another issue we need to think about is what happens if we lose our SSH session (network drops, computer freezes, power goes out, etc, etc).
+For now, let's use screen so we can detach our session.
+Later on, we will use some type of automation (probably cron) to schedule the pictures long term for us.
+We need to think about redudancy and automation - how will we recover if the power goes out, for example?
+Over the span of a year, it is likely that the power or network will go out at least once.
+But, for now, let's assume everthing will keep working for the next twelve hours and just add `screen` to our toolbag.

+1. `$ ssh [rpi IP]`
+2. `$ sudo apt install screen`
+3. `$ screen`
+4. `$ raspistill --timeout 43200000 --timelapse 60000 --output ~/shared/rpi-timelapse/image%06d.jpg`
+5. `[ctrl]+[a]` then `[d]` to detach session
+6. To reattach to a screen session `$ screen -r`

+There is much more you can do with screen, but for now this is all we need.
+Feel free to learn more about it.

 ## Scheduling Photos